Fully Context-Aware Image Inpainting with a Learned Semantic Pyramid: Experiments

-\begin{itemize} \item \textbf{Places2}~\cite{zhou2017places}.
+We validate the effectiveness of SPN on four datasets in total.
+Under the deterministic image inpainting setup, we evaluate SPN on three datasets.
+For the probabilistic inpainting setup, we use the CelebA-HQ~\cite{DBLP:conf/iclr/KarrasALL18} and Paris StreetView dataset~\cite{doersch2015makes}.
+Furthermore, we use an external dataset to provide irregular masks.
+In both training and testing phases, for CelebA, we follow the common practice~\cite{yu2020region, li2020recurrent} to perform center crop on images and then resize them to $256 \times 256$.
+For other datasets, raw images are resized to $256 \times 256$ directly. \begin{itemize} \item \textbf{Places2}~\cite{zhou2017places}.
 It is one of the most challenging datasets containing over $1.8$ million images from $365$ different scenes.
 We use the standard training set with $1.8$ million images for training and perform evaluations on the first $12{,}000$ images in the validation set. \item \textbf{CelebA}~\cite{liu2015deep}.
 It contains about $200{,}000$ diverse celebrity facial images. we use the original training set that includes over $162{,}000$ images for training and use the first $12{,}000$ images in the test set for testing. \item \textbf{Paris StreetView}~\cite{doersch2015makes}.
 It collects images from street views of Paris and mainly contains different highly structured facades.
-We use $14{,}900$ images for training and $100$ images for testing. \item \textbf{CelebA-HQ}~\cite{CelebAMask-HQ}.
-It is a human facial dataset used by previous probabilistic inpainting methods~\cite{DBLP:conf/cvpr/ZhengCC19,DBLP:conf/cvpr/LiuWHSH021}.
+We use $14{,}900$ images for training and $100$ images for testing.
+We use this dataset under both deterministic and probabilistic setups. \item \textbf{CelebA-HQ}~\cite{DBLP:conf/iclr/KarrasALL18}.
+It is a human facial dataset used by previous probabilistic inpainting methods~\cite{zheng2019pluralistic,DBLP:conf/cvpr/LiuWHSH021}.
 It contains a higher quality of texture detail than CelebA.
 Following the existing work~\cite{DBLP:conf/cvpr/LiuWHSH021}, we use about $27{,}000$ images for training and $2{,}800$ images for testing. \item \textbf{Irregular masks}~\cite{liu2018image}.
 This dataset is used to provide irregular masks in our experiments.
-As a common practice~\cite{yu2020region}, we perform random flipping to augment the dataset at training time.
-At test time, the masks are randomly sampled from the test set, so that they are different from those at training time.
+As a common practice~\cite{yu2020region}, we perform random flipping at training time.
 A total number of $12{,}000$ irregular masks are grouped by six intervals of the mask ratio: $0\%$-$10\%$, $10\%$-$20\%$, $\ldots$, $50\%$-$60\%$. \end{itemize}